xzzulz/blue-tree/readme.md

 	node.prev	The previous sibling. null if there is none node.item	The "payload" of the node

-	In the next properties, note the use of the "sub" as a namespace.
+In the next properties, note the use of "sub" as a namespace.

 	node.sub.first	The first child or null if there is none node.sub.last	The last child or null if there is none